 If you think you are reading a phishing message, here are some things you need to look out for when you visit a website:

 Hover over any e-mail links to see the site the link is sending you to.
 Do not click the link.
 Phishers will inject a page where you need to enter your personal information in it.
 They’re highly skilled at making the page look like the real thing.
 Always make sure that the URL you’re clicking is the correct one for the site.

 For Coins.ph, you should always see https://www.coins.ph/ as the spelling of the URL.

 That “s” portion in HTTPS means “secure”.
 It is a security protocol websites use to ensure your personal details are not phishable.
 You will see a lock icon or something similar to know if it is HTTPS.
 You should see something like the one below:

-Sometimes, your information can be leaked not because of the website, but because someone will make you install a plugin in your browser or a program in your computer.
+Your information may also be leaked not because of the website, but because someone will make you install a plugin in your browser or a program in your computer.
 You’ll see this when you download files and there are other software bundled into it.
+Do not click on links in e-mails that look suspicious.
 Be very careful about installing these, as these may log your keystrokes and send them over remotely to someone in the web.

-Make it a habit to keep your PC virus free, keep your firewalls on, and clean out your computer’s files regularly.
+Make it a habit to keep your PC virus free, install a trusted anti-virus software, keep your firewalls on, and clean out your computer’s files regularly.

 - Do not provide your log in credentials over the phone or e-mail.

 Providing sensitive, personal information to anyone over the phone or e-mail may give a cyber-criminal easy access to your online accounts or computer.